grcmc A proud service of the Community Media Center

 INTERVIEW (7:53)

-Ashok Kumar, president of the Asian Center of West Michigan, joins Denise on air to explain its part in the Asian Center movement (started right here in GR!) and share the bevy of services that it urges people to utilize.
+Ashok Kumar, president of the Asian Center of West Michigan, explains its part in the Asian Center movement (started right here in GR!) and share the bevy of services that it urges people to utilize.

 Music this week comes from Thao + The Get Down Stay Downs with "Swimming Pools" from the album Bag of Hammers and "The Give" from Know Better Learn Faster.